sevdenis/kansei-knowledge-mining-using-genuine-customer-reviews/README.md

 # kansei-knowledge-mining-using-genuine-customer-reviews
 This project includes Fakes Review Detection to filter the genuine reviews and Kansei Knowledge Mining to get the effective product features to build a design guideline.
-As for the application, earbud reviews in Amazon Customer Reviews were used.
+As for the application, earbud reviews in Amazon Customer Reviews (https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) were used.
+The product_df dataset created as a result of many textual operations in the code and used for the final analysis.